scalapb/ScalaPB/docs/src/main/markdown/faq.md

 is that in the proto3 format, it is valid for an encoded message of type `B` to not contain a value for the field `a`.
-Using the `Option[A]` type lets us distinguish between the case where a value for `A` was not provided and the case where `A` was explictly set to a certain value (even if that value is the default value for `A`).
+Using the `Option[A]` type lets us distinguish between the case where a value for `A` was not provided and the case where `A` was explicitly set to a certain value (even if that value is the default value for `A`).
 The case where `a` is not set, and the case that `A` is set to its default value have two distinct binary representations (in both proto2 and proto3).